 There are only a few things that you will have to decide though.

-- Will you host your online shop or get it hosted by the software provider?
+- Will you host your online store or get it hosted by the software provider?

 - What will be the stock size?

-- How much flexibility or variations will you require with the products?
+- What flexibility or variations will you require with the products?

 - How would you accept payments?

-- What else integrations or automations will you add to your shop?
+- What other integrations or automations will you add to your shop?

 Let’s start understanding and answering the questions.